So much more than sleepless nights

 Although many sleep apnea patients have similar types and symptoms, your sleep apnea is unique to you.
 Depending on your overall health, long-term goals, and lifestyle, you have individual needs that require a customized treatment plan.
 The team of professionals at New Orleans Sinus Center will listen, evaluate, and partner with you to develop a successful treatment plan that works for your needs.

 Sleep apnea is a serious condition on its own; however, its impact on other bodily functions and systems can make it life-threatening.
-It is important that sleep apnea is diagnosed and treated early to minimize the impact on overall health.
+Sleep apnea must be diagnosed and treated early to minimize the impact on overall health.
 Some conditions that are associated with sleep apnea include:

 - Cardiovascular Problems: Including increased risk for heart attack and stroke as well as high blood pressure and atherosclerosis.